AdvicePay Team Member Spotlight: Isaac

 Q: How did you hear about AdvicePay?
 What drew you to AP originally?

 Isaac: I heard about AdvicePay through Joe Timmer (the Director of Engineering).
-He and I actually learned to code together at the same bootcamp and were roommates during the program (along with 4 other people actually, in a 1 bedroom - fun times!)
+He and I actually learned to code together at the same boot camp and were roommates during the program (along with 4 other people actually, in a 1 bedroom - fun times!)

 I trust Joe’s evaluation deeply, and he was really impressed by the leadership at AdvicePay.
 A lot of startups like to grab VC cash, immediately buy a ping-pong table, and overwork their employees under the guise of “teamwork”.
 AdvicePay really seemed to care about their team’s well-being and happiness.